 Accounts receivable are recorded at the invoice amount and do not bear interest.
-The allowance for credit losses is the Company's best estimate of the amount of expected credit losses in the Company's existing accounts receivable; however, changes in circumstances relating to accounts receivable may result in a requirement for additional allowances in the future.
+The allowance for credit losses on accounts receivable is the Company's best estimate of the amount of expected credit losses in the Company's existing accounts receivable; however, changes in circumstances relating to accounts receivable may result in a requirement for additional allowances in the future.
 The Company pools accounts receivable based on risk characteristics, which include type of customer and age of open receivable balance.
 The allowance for each credit loss pool is estimated based on historical write-off experience and known conditions, adjusted for management's reasonable and supportable expectations of future conditions.
 Account balances are charged against the allowance when management determines that the probability for collection of an account balance is remote.
-As of December 31, 2023, the Company had recorded an allowance for credit losses on accounts receivable of \$35,000.
-As of December 31, 2022, the Company had recorded an allowance for doubtful accounts on accounts receivable of \$45,000.
+As of December 31, 2024, 2023, and 2022, the Company had accounts receivable totaling \$4,894,000, \$6,545,000 and \$6,973,000, respectively.
+As of December 31, 2024 and 2023, the Company had recorded an allowance for credit losses on accounts receivable of \$35,000 for both periods respectively.